-a) in regard to wetlands, coastal wetlands and areas of natural and scientific interest, an area identified as provincially significant by the Ontario Ministry of Natural Resources and Forestry using evaluation procedures established by the Province, as amended from time to time;

-- b) in regard to woodlands, an area which is ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history.
+- a) in regard to wetlands, coastal wetlands and areas of natural and scientific interest, an area identified as provincially significant by the Ontario Ministry of Natural Resources and Forestry using evaluation procedures established by the Province, as amended from time to time; - b) in regard to woodlands, an area which is ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history.
 These are to be identified using criteria established by the Ontario Ministry of Natural Resources and Forestry; - c) in regard to other features and areas in policy 2.1, ecologically important in terms of features, functions, representation or amount, and contributing to the quality and diversity of an identifiable geographic area or natural heritage system; - d) in regard to mineral potential, an area identified as provincially significant through evaluation procedures developed by the Province, as amended from time to time, such as the Provincially Significant Mineral Potential Index; and - e) in regard to cultural heritage and archaeology, resources that have been determined to have cultural heritage value or interest.
-Processes and criteria for determining cultural heritage value or interest are established by the Province under the authority of the Ontario Heritage Act.
+Processes and criteria for the important contribution they make to our understanding of the history of a place, an event, or a peopledetermining cultural heritage value or interest are established by the Province under the authority of the Ontario Heritage Act.

-Criteria for determining significance for the resources identified in sections (c)-(d) are recommended by the Province, but municipal approaches that achieve or exceed the same objective may also be used.
+Criteria for determining significance for the resources identified in sections (c)-(ed) are recommended by the Province, but municipal approaches that achieve or exceed the same objective may also be used.